terraform-aviatrix-modules/terraform-aviatrix-mc-edge/README.md

-gw_name | Name for the edge gateway. lan_interface_ip_prefix | LAN interface IP and subnet prefix. site_id | Site ID for the spoke gateway. transit_gw | Name of the transit gateway to attach this edge to.
+gw_name | Name for the edge gateway. lan_interface_ip_prefix | LAN interface IP and subnet prefix. site_id | Site ID for the spoke gateway. transit_gws | A list of names of the transit gateways to attach this edge to.
 (Required when attached = true) wan_default_gateway_ip | WAN default gateway IP. wan_interface_ip_prefix | WAN interface IP and subnet prefix.